germangamboa95/pokemonbattles.io/README.md

 ## Dev log

-###Day One:
+###Day One

 Pretty good day.
 All the basic functionality is complete.
 This is my first time using jQuery.
-It makes things easier to an extend.
+It makes things easier to an extent.
 I spent 30min looking for a bug in one of my query selectors only to discover the element was created incorrectly.
     ` class=health` instead of `class="health"`
     I keep latching on to class selectors and I keep using them to track state.
 I need to fix that.